People Are Heartbroken After Those Two Brutal Moments on Game of Thrones

 Fans were crushed when Missandei and Rhaegal went down in the fourth episode of season 8.
 Heartfelt tributes for the two beloved characters spread quicker than wildfire online.

-Daenerys lost two of her valuable players in separate but equally brutal scenes: right-hand woman Missandei was executed by the Mountain while her love Grey Worm and a devastated Dany watched.
+Daenerys lost two of her valuable players in separate but equally brutal scenes: her right-hand woman Missandei was captured and then executed by the Mountain while her love Grey Worm and a devastated Dany watched.
 And, in a terrifying sequence, Rhaegal was hit with a crossbow launched by Euron Greyjoy.

-The Mother of Drragons has been spiraling into dangerous territory as of late.
+The Mother of Dragons has been spiraling into dangerous territory as of late.
 Her forces — including her close ally Jorah Mormont — were decimated in the Battle of Winterfell, with Rhaegal’s wings taking quite a beating.
 However, Daenerys still has one fearsome flying weapon, Drogon, left.
 But things aren’t going so hot for her now.

 At the very least, her dwindling firepower could force Jon to face the tangled political matter of his own claim to the Iron Throne, which he’s been avoiding.